coffee-tools/coffee/docs/docs-book/src/using-coffee.md

 In addition there are the following additional option that you can specify:

-- `--network`: by default set to `bitcoin`, but if you want specify the network that Core Lightning is using, if you are running Core Lightning on a network other than `bitcoin`, you must ensure that the flag is set.
+- `--network`: by default set to `bitcoin`, but if you want specify the network that Core Lightning is using, you must ensure that the flag is set to the correct network.
 - `--data-dir`: by default this `/home/<home>/.coffee`, you may want to set this option if you are looking to specify a different directory for the Coffee home.